eamoses/server-side-architecture/README.md

 1. Add a `.gititnore` and add `node_modules` to it.
 Add and commit this file.

-2. Make sure to add the following dependencies: `npm install express body-parser` and `npm install --g nodemon`
+2. Make sure to add the following dependencies: `npm install --save express body-parser` and `npm install -g --save nodemon` and add `"start": "nodemon ./index.js"` to your `package.json`

 3. Add an `index.js` file and include generally the following: